Kidney diseases in Children-

 Chronic illness can be difficult for your child.
 Dialysis, surgery and immunosuppressive therapy can increase stress.
 Talk to your child about these changes and how to incorporate them into your routine.

-These medications can cause: acne or acne that gets worse weight gain mood changes sleeping problems hair loss many of these side effects get better with time.
+- These medications can cause: acne or acne that worsens, weight gain, mood changes sleeping problems, and hair loss; many of these side effects get better with time.

 But they are a big reason why teenagers can stop taking medications after a transplant.
-This can be dangerous and even lead to rejection of the new kidney.
+This can be dangerous and even lead to the rejection of the new kidney.
 Do not change or stop medications without talking to your care team.
-In some cases, medications can be changed to reduce side effects and still be effective and safe.
-Talk to your child about the importance of taking all medications as directed and help them do so.
+In some cases, medications can be altered to reduce side effects and still be effective and safe.
+Discuss the necessity of taking medications as prescribed with your child and assisting them.

-How can you help your children after transplant?
+How can you help your children after the transplant?

-If your child needs more support, make an appointment with a therapist or counsellor.
+If your child needs more support, visit a therapist or counsellor.

 Find a support group.
-They are a great way for children and youth to relieve stress and connect with others with similar challenges.
+They are an excellent way for children and youth to relieve stress and connect with others with similar challenges.
 Online resources include Transplant Living.
 Get support for yourself too.
-It can help to talk about your feelings with other people who know what you are going through.
-Ask your transplant care team if they know of any support groups for families.
+Discussing your emotions with others who know what you are going through can be beneficial.
+Ask your transplant care team if they know of family support groups.